muratk3n/thirdwave/en/README.md

 ---

-DJT should take a page out of Turktiggerstan handbook; blame the son-in-law for everything and cleanse yourself of all ills.
+DJT should take a page out of Turktiggerstan handbook; blame the son-in-law for everything and cleanse self of all ills.

 Too late for the election of course.
 Loss for DJT.
 Sad.